eed3si9n/herding-cats/docs/11/d.md

 scala> val x = Prod(List(1), (Some(1): Option[Int]))
 scala> Functor[Lambda[X => Prod[List, Option, X]]].map(x) { _ + 1 }
 ```

+First, we are defining a pair-like datatype called `Prod`, which prepresents a product of typeclass instances.
+By simply passing the function `f` to both the sides, we can form `Functor` for `Prod[F, G]`
+where `F` and `G` are `Functor`.

+To see if it worked, we are mapping over `x` and adding `1`.
+We could make the usage code a bit nicer if we wanted,
+but it's ok for now.

 #### Product of apply functors